What’s the ideal blog length for ranking on Google in 2021?

 What’s the search intent?

 You don’t want to try to stretch out your content or make it way different than it’s meant to be.
-For MOST blog posts, a longer post will do a better job answering their question.
+For MOST blog posts, a longer post will do a better job of covering the topic they are about.
 However, that isn’t always the case.

 Look over your content before you publish it.
 Would a visitor on your website say “Wow, this was exactly what I was looking for”?

-Some of the top ranking posts that I highlight later on are more than 11,000.
+Some of the top-ranking posts that I highlight later on have more than 11,000 words.
 Keep reading to find out what they’re about.

 Put yourself in the reader’s shoes.
 What are they looking for?

 When they’re looking through Google, what type of response do they want?
 If they are searching for “how to start a business”, they will likely want a detailed and in-depth article that covers a variety of topics.
-It should have sections on coming up with ideas, gaining funding, registering your business, gaining proper licenses, creating a website, and finding customer.
-Currently, the top ranking article from Entrepreneur.com has 4357 words in their article.
+It should have sections on coming up with ideas, gaining funding, registering your business, gaining proper licenses, creating a website, and finding customers.
+Currently, the top-ranking article from Entrepreneur.com has 4357 words in their article.

 On the other hand, I have one post that’s on organizing the sections of your Facebook Business Page.
 What does the website visitor want with that page?
 They want to quickly and efficiently learn the steps to organize their Facebook Business Page.
 I can always include extra Facebook Bonus tips at the end, but it’s important to teach them the steps as quickly and efficiently as possible.
 500 words would be a great length for this type of post.